SS9800/PSprojects/README.md

 3. reset user's password-This will reset the users password to one specified via user input.

 2.**Utilization script**
 This script reports multiple different system utilization rates, including CPU,RAM,HDD and GPU.
-It reports each value in 5 second intervals, repeatedly until the script is stopped.
+It reports each value in 5 second intervals, repeatedly, until the script is stopped.